Brissett, Pacers hot from long range, beat Celtics 128-107 - NewsBreak

 Brissett, Pacers hot from long range, beat Celtics 128-107

-“It was important for us to play with pace and play randomly and play with an unselfish spirit to get shots,” Carlisle said.
-“So letting our guys play was a really important thing for our guys tonight.”

-The Pacers delivered their best performance since reshaping the roster with three trade-week deals.

-They decimated one of the league’s top defenses by making 17 3s, just two short of their season high, to earn their second win in 10 games and their second win over an Eastern Conference foe since Dec.
+Brissett made a career-high six 3-pointers as the Pacers made 17 3s overall and won for the second time in 10 games.
+It was their second win over an Eastern Conference foe since Dec.
 17.

 Tyrese Haliburton had 22 points and nine assists for Indiana.